 1 to court she supported me.
 She didn't come into the 2 courthouse with me but she was always at home waiting for 3 me or else she'd come first thing in the morning just to 4 give me a hug to say, "Good luck, auntie."
 But she was 5 there for me the whole time I went through the court.
 And 6 for that I'm ever so grateful.
 7 Tamara was always loved, always valued.
 I 8 even hate saying "was" because we still have no proof that 9 she's dead.
 She's missing.
 And until they can prove to me 10 via DNA that she's dead, I'm going to consider her missing.
 11 One thing I'll say though is that she's not 12 missing in my heart.
 She's always in my heart.
 13 MS. LORNA BROWN: I'm Lorna Brown.
-I have 14 to say that I admire my sisters.
+I have 13 14 MS. LORNA BROWN: I'm Lorna Brown.
+I have to say that I admire my sisters.
+Even though we were 14 to say that I admire my sisters.
 Even though we were 14 15 to say that I admire my sisters.
-Even though we were robbed for those so many years of knowing our sisters and 15 robbed for those so many years of knowing our sisters and 15 16 robbed for those so many years of knowing our sisters and my cousin Terry, which we always called her we always 15 16 17 robbed for those so many years of knowing our sisters and my cousin Terry, which we always called her we always counted you guys.
-We always counted you as sisters and our 15 16 17 18 robbed for those so many years of knowing our sisters and my cousin Terry, which we always called her we always counted you guys.
+Even though we were robbed for those so many years of knowing our sisters and 14 15 16 to say that I admire my sisters.
+Even though we were robbed for those so many years of knowing our sisters and my cousin Terry, which we always called her we always 14 15 16 17 to say that I admire my sisters.
+Even though we were robbed for those so many years of knowing our sisters and my cousin Terry, which we always called her we always counted you guys.
+We always counted you as sisters and our 14 15 16 17 18 to say that I admire my sisters.
+Even though we were robbed for those so many years of knowing our sisters and my cousin Terry, which we always called her we always counted you guys.
 We always counted you as sisters and our brothers that we never knew.
-15 16 17 18 19 robbed for those so many years of knowing our sisters and my cousin Terry, which we always called her we always counted you guys.
+14 15 16 17 18 to say that I admire my sisters.
+Even though we were robbed for those so many years of knowing our sisters and my cousin Terry, which we always called her we always counted you guys.
 We always counted you as sisters and our brothers that we never knew.
-They're the reasons that I stand strong 15 16 17 18 19 20 robbed for those so many years of knowing our sisters and my cousin Terry, which we always called her we always counted you guys.
+They're the reasons that I stand strong 14 15 16 17 18 19 to say that I admire my sisters.
+Even though we were robbed for those so many years of knowing our sisters and my cousin Terry, which we always called her we always counted you guys.
 We always counted you as sisters and our brothers that we never knew.
 They're the reasons that I stand strong today.
-Like, the things that my sisters went through and 15 16 17 18 19 20 21 robbed for those so many years of knowing our sisters and my cousin Terry, which we always called her we always counted you guys.
+Like, the things that my sisters went through and 14 15 16 17 18 19 20 21 to say that I admire my sisters.
+Even though we were robbed for those so many years of knowing our sisters and my cousin Terry, which we always called her we always counted you guys.
 We always counted you as sisters and our brothers that we never knew.
 They're the reasons that I stand strong today.
-Like, the things that my sisters went through and things that we were also went through as a result of 15 16 17 18 19 20 21 22 robbed for those so many years of knowing our sisters and my cousin Terry, which we always called her we always counted you guys.
-We always counted you as sisters and our brothers that we never knew.
-They're the reasons that I stand strong today.
-Like, the things that my sisters went through and things that we were also went through as a result of Indian residential school, our mother was robbed of being a sisters and I watched the things that they went through.
-1 And I vowed to not allow that to happen with my family.
-2 I've watched my sister in her high school, 3 4 my oldest sister, Peggy, get kicked down the stairs for no reason.
-So I had a bit of a chip on my shoulder going 5 through high school so -- because I always said, "No one's 6 ever going to kick me down the stairs like they did to my 7 sister."
-8
+Like, the things that my sisters went through and things that we were also went through as a result of were just so strong.